Characterization of non-adaptive Clifford channels: Stabilizer preserving channels are Clifford

 \begin{corollary} If $\ell_1(\Int_2^n)\to\ell_1(\Int_2^m)$ is classical channel that maps uniform distributions over affine subspaces of $\Int_2^n$ to uniform distributions over affine subspaces of $\Int_2^m$, then it can be represented by some affine Boolean circuit. \end{corollary}

-Also, let us discuss the structure of pure stabilizer preserving channels.
-Except for Clifford isometry channels, there exists the example of \emph{state reset channel} $\rho \mapsto \proj{\psi}\Tr(\rho)$ that discards all qubits and prepares a pure stabilizer state $\ket{\psi}\in\PStab_B$.
-From Theorem~\ref{thm:stabilizer_preserving_are_clifford} it follows there are no other options.
+Finally, let us comment on the structure of channels that send pure stabilizer states to pure stabilizer states.
+Except for Clifford isometry channels, there exists an example of \emph{state reset channel} $\rho \mapsto \proj{\psi}\Tr(\rho)$ that discards all qubits and prepares a pure stabilizer state $\ket{\psi}\in\PStab_B$.
+By Theorem~\ref{thm:stabilizer_preserving_are_clifford} it follows there are no other options.